-- Option 2: a series of undergraduate courses which could have been taken at Brenau, or transferred in as appropriate undergraduate courses from a regionally accredited university.
+- Option 2: a series of undergraduate courses, which could have been taken at Brenau, or transferred in as appropriate undergraduate courses from a regionally accredited university.
 For either option, the course must be taken within the last 5 years with a minimum grade of B.

-In place of BA 508: BA 206 - Microeconomics and BA 207 - Macroeconomics

-In place of BA 514: AC 201 - Accounting Principles I and BA 327 - Managerial Finance.
+In place of BA 508 - Applied Economics for Managers: BA 206 - Microeconomics and BA 207 - Macroeconomics In place of BA 514 - Business Essentials for Managers: AC 201 - Accounting Principles I (Financial) and BA 327 -Managerial Finance

-- BA 507 Introduction to Business

-- Communications

-- OL 703 Critical Thinking and Business Innovation
+BA507 Introduction to Business Communications OL 703 Critical Thinking and Business Innovation

-- BA 670 Integrated Business Operations
+- BA670 Integrated Business Operations

 - MK 715 Marketing Management

-- BA 717 Business Law and Ethics
+- BA717 Business Law and Ethics

 - AC 721 Budgeting for Managers

-- BA 723 Financial Management
+- BA723 Financial Management

-- Management and Organizational MG 729 Behavior
+- MG 729 Management and Organizational Behavior

-- BA 799 Strategic Management and Policy Component Total 21.0
+- BA799 Strategic Management and Policy

+- ComponentTotal 21.0